-4. Involuntary Commitment - Staff and funding are provided to implement Chapter 335, Laws of 2013 (ESSB 5480).
-This bill accelerates the date for changes which broaden the criteria for involuntary commitment under the state's involuntary treatment act from July 1, 2015 to July 1, 2014.
-This funding is provided for RSNs to provide a variety of community services including increases in evaluation and treatment center beds, program of assertive community treatment teams, mobile outreach crisis teams, crisis triage or stabilization beds, peer support services, and other services approved by the Department of Social and Health Services that will serve as alternatives to the need for additional state hospital capacity.
+3. Involuntary Commitment - Staff and funding are provided to implement Chapter 335, Laws of 2013 (ESSB 5480).
+This act accelerates the date for changes which broaden the criteria for involuntary commitment under the state's involuntary treatment act from July 1, 2015 to July 1, 2014.
+Funding is provided for RSNs to develop and implement a variety of community services including increases in evaluation and treatment center beds, program of assertive community treatment teams, mobile outreach crisis teams, crisis triage or stabilization beds, peer support services, and other services approved by the Department of Social and Health Services that will serve as alternatives to the need for additional state hospital capacity.
 (General Fund-State, General Fund-Federal)